muratk5n/thirdwave/en/README.md

 are similar due to being around the same region.
 I remember one Julius Ceasar observation of the Celts [parahr] "Celt men are given to frequent displays of bravery".
-Isn't that how natives are still like are over there though?
-Look at that Spiderman guy climbing high-rise buildings, or the rope walker P. Petit.
+Isn't that how natives are still like are over there?
+That Spiderman guy climbing high-rise buildings, or the rope walker P. Petit.

 ---